Logiqx/ukwa-slalom/README.md

 * Paste the clipboard results into a text editor and convert the tab characters to commas
 * Append two additional columns to all records in the file; "RaceNo" and "Code"
     * "RaceNo" should be set to the event number; typically 1 to 7
-    * "Code" should be set to ATT for all competitors in attendance
+    * "Code" should be set to "ATT" for all competitors in attendance

-The end result should be a [CVS](https://en.wikipedia.org/wiki/Comma-separated_values) file with 4 columns; Fleet, HelmName, RaceNo and Code.
+The end result should be a [CVS](https://en.wikipedia.org/wiki/Comma-separated_values) file with 4 columns; "Fleet", "HelmName", "RaceNo" and "Code".

-The CSV should be named to match the original results; e.g. slalom1-weymouth-am.csv
+The CSV filename should correspond to the original results; e.g. slalom1-weymouth-am.csv

 ## Rankings

 ### Summary

-The series results require a bit more preparation than event results.
+The overall rankings require a bit more preparation than event results.

 The process is as follows:

 * Creating Rankings
     * This step is only required at the start of the season
+    * There is one Sailwave file for each fleet
 * Updating Rankings
-    * Merging event results into the series rankings, whether they be for racing or attendance
+    * Merging event results into the series rankings, whether they be actual results or attendance points
     * Updating the historical non-attendance for new competitors; i.e. ABS 2.0
     * Updating the average points of existing competitors; i.e. AVG N.N
     * Generating rankings for each fleet